-When I first started querying one of my many now-shelved manuscripts in 2018, I also joined the Twitter #writingcommunity.
+When I first started querying one of my many, many now-shelved manuscripts in 2018, I also joined the Twitter #writingcommunity.
 At the time, I didn’t do it to make friends.
-Psssh.
-Back then, I was a total loner and disliked most people.
+Pssh.
+I was a total loner and disliked most people.
 I didn’t need friends!
-Instead, I decided to engage with the writing community to keep an eye on literary agents’ tastes, who they represented, and how they interacted with authors.
+Instead, I’d engage with the writing community to keep an eye on literary agents’ tastes, who they represented, and how they engaged with authors.

 And guess what?
 That’s how I met some of my best friends.

 Don’t get me wrong: Social media is a cesspool of toxicity, and the kind of discourse BookTwitter whips up is exhausting and almost always destructive.
 But it’s also the best place to find your ride-or-die writing community.

 Here are some ways you can find your author besties that worked really well for me.